rndfloinc/tensortrack/README.md

-# tensortrack
+# TensorTrack

-A collection of recipes for training models using TensorFlow and Keras
+A collection of recipes for training ML models using TensorFlow and Keras

 virtualenv --system-site-packages -p python3